 - Send in all of the forms with a $25.00 check made out to USTA NorCal, Attn: Vinod Herur – Medical Appeal, 1920 North Loop Road, Alameda CA 94502.

 - On receipt of all forms and check, NorCal will forward the appeal to the Sectional Medical Appeal Committee to start the process.
 ADVERTISEMENT If your appeal is granted through the final step at the National level, your check will be shredded.

-All computer-rated players who are granted a medical appeal down will become self-rated players and subject to Three Strikes and to NTRP grievances.
+All computer-rated players who are granted a medical appeal down will become an appealed-rated player and are subject to the Three Strikes rule and to NTRP grievances.

 Adult Leagues Coordinator,